4 Apostrophe Rules: Grammar Guide

 Contractions may also shorten a word: Going becomes Goin’, Something becomes Somethin’, etc. This form of contraction is considered quite informal, and should be used with care.

-It is approprate to use apostrophes when forming contractions.
+It is appropriate to use apostrophes when forming contractions.
 One point of confusion related to this is the word It’s.
-As we would expect, It’s is a contracted form of It is.
+As we would expect from the examples above, It’s is a contracted form of It is.
 However, many people mistakenly use It’s as a possessive:

-• INCORRECT: Unfortunately, it has a big scratch on it’s hood. (should be: its hood)
+• APOSTRO-FAIL: Unfortunately, it has a big scratch on it’s hood. (this should be its hood)

 As mentioned above, contractions are considered more casual than their full-length counterparts–especially contractions that shorten a word.
 While they can be an appropriate choice for a variety of situations, formal writing should generally avoid contraction usage.